 This alarming problem starts well before college admissions.

-As we previously discussed in an early newsletter, 30-50 percent of youth exit the foster care system without a high school diploma or high school equivalent, according to the Casey Family Programs, the nation’s largest operating foundation on foster care issues.
+As we previously discussed in an earlier newsletter, 30-50 percent of youth exit the foster care system without a high school diploma or high school equivalent, according to the Casey Family Programs, the nation’s largest operating foundation on foster care issues.
 Meanwhile, only 30.7 percent of children who grow up in foster care graduate from high school.

 That’s why policymakers at state and federal levels are dedicating resources to programs aimed at helping foster youth find educational stability.